usaid-cs/yesterday-i-learned/biology.md

 - [A fish tank that is too clean can smell too.](http://thegoldfishtank.com/goldfish-care/tank/goldfish-tank-smells-bad/) The tank relies on some bacteria to break down goodies in the water.
 - Apart from pain relief, anti-inflammatory drugs also delay cartilage wear and breakdown by inhibiting "interleukin-1 and tumor necrosis factor alpha" activity.
 - Kidney donors cannot use ibuprofen or ASA, [or so some of them say](http://www.transplantbuddies.org/tbx/messages/5/523549.html?1320947089).
 - In [one study](https://nccih.nih.gov/research/results/gait/qa.htm), glucosamine/chondroitin relieved pain only for the most serious cases.
+In [another study](https://www.the-rheumatologist.org/article/placebo-outperforms-glucosaminechondroitin-sulfate-knee-oa/), placebo worked better than it.
 - Eggs can increase cardiovascular risk, not largely because of the cholesterol content, but largely because eggs contain a lot of lecithin, which is converted to ["TMAO"](https://en.wikipedia.org/wiki/Trimethylamine_N-oxide) by gut bacteria, which, in turn, alters cholesterol metabolism, increasing cholesterol deposition along blood vessel walls.
 Counter this with vegetarian food, which changes the gut flora composition slightly.
 - There is only one gram of protein per 100 grams of [banana](https://en.wikipedia.org/wiki/Banana#Nutrition).
 - Ruminant animals have [ruts](https://en.wikipedia.org/wiki/Rut_%28mammalian_reproduction%29), periods with strongly elevated testosterone levels.
 It is unclear why elephants have [it](https://en.wikipedia.org/wiki/Musth), since female elephant's estrus cycle is not correlated to males' musths.